nmsalvatore/sage/README.md

 ### `sage timers` - IN PROGRESS

 As mentioned above, sage lets you create custom timers, which are managed under `sage timers`.
-Here you can create, update, rename, and delete timers.
-The commands available under `sage timers` are as
+The commands available under `sage timers` are as follows:
-follows:

 - `sage timers list`
 - `sage timers create <timer_name> <timer_duration>`